mattmakai/fullstackpython.com/content/pages/10-web-apis/08-api-creation.markdown

   has their recommendations list for building an API based on their recent experiences.

-* [Some REST Best Practices](https://bourgeois.me/rest/) is a high level summary of rules to follow while creating your API.

 * Hacker News had a discussion on
   [what's the best way to write an API spec?](https://news.ycombinator.com/item?id=8912897) that provides a few different viewpoints on this topic.